-Effective May 1, 2010, providers will be required to access their secure ForwardHealth provider Portal account to obtain RA.
+Providers are required to access their secure ForwardHealth provider Portal account to obtain RA.
 The secure Portal allows providers to conduct business and exchange electronic transactions with ForwardHealth.
 A separate Portal account is required for each financial payer.

 Providers who do not have a ForwardHealth provider Portal account may request one.